 All gel/Zeus tubes should be labelled with the appropriate patient information as detailed in our specimen acceptance policy.
 Immunofluorescence will not be performed on high risk or potentially high risk specimens due to the health and safety risk it poses to staff.

 All renal biopsies should be transported to the laboratory immediately to enable urgent processing of the specimen.
 All specimens placed into gel transport medium for immunofluorescence should be stored in the fridge if immediate transport to the laboratory in unavailable.
+Samples in Zeus medium should remain at room temperature

 Where possible, two cores of native renal tissue should be obtained to enable investigation into native renal disease.
 A good quality core of renal tissue is required for routine histology investigations and should be placed in an appropriately labelled container of 10% Formalin.
-The second core should be placed into gel transport medium for immunofluorescence, however if there is any uncertainty regarding the adequacy of the sample then both cores should be placed in Formalin.
+The second core should be placed into gel transport medium for immunofluorescence, or Zeus medium, however if there is any uncertainty regarding the adequacy of the sample then both cores should be placed in Formalin.

 Patients who have had their transplant for less than 3 months: